codefori/docs/docs/pages/developing/debug/debug.md

 The fix is to check if you've got a prior debug job stuck in `MSGW`.
 You can do this with `WRKACTJOB`, or a similar command like `WRKSBSJOB QBATCH`.

+**Users should no longer face this issue** as we now submit debug jobs to `QSYSWRK` with `QSYSNOMAX`.

 ## `STRDBGSVR` requirement

 The Debug Service that is started depends on the traditional Debug Server.

 ![](./error_2.png)

-If you recieve this message, do as it says.
+If you receive this message, do as it says.
 Simply start the Debug Server with `STRDBGSVR` from a greenscreen.

-It does mean that both a Debug Service and Debug Server are running.
-The Debug Service is used for VS Code and Merlin, which talks to the Debug Server to interact with IBM i.

 ## IP not in cert list